 Under the Joint Venture Agreement between the Company, Glencore and Jumelles of 3 December 2009, as amended (the "JVA"), there is no obligation on the Company or Glencore to provide further funding to Jumelles.
-The Company and Glencore have reached agreement on a work programme and funding of the Zanaga Project for 2021.
-As such agreement relates to 2021, there is a risk that after 31 December 2021 Jumelles may be subjected to funding constraints and this could have an adverse impact upon the Project.
-Moreover, discretionary amounts are contained in the 2021 work programme and budget; these require the joint approval of ZIOC and Glencore.
+The Company and Glencore have reached agreement on a work programme and funding of the Zanaga Project for 2022.
+As such agreement relates to 2022, there is a risk that after 31 December 2022 Jumelles may be subjected to funding constraints and this could have an adverse impact upon the Project.
+Moreover, discretionary amounts are contained in the 2022 work programme and budget; these require the joint approval of ZIOC and Glencore.
 It is possible that as regards certain items, joint approval would not be forthcoming.
+Such risk is reviewed constantly and any relevant changes considered.